What causes nosebleeds in kids?

 If you can’t stop the bleeding with the treatment steps above, you should take your child to the GP or hospital emergency department.

-The doctor might put some cream or ointment up your child’s nose to stop the bleeding.
+The doctor might put a spray, cream or ointment up your child’s nose to stop the bleeding.

 Sometimes, doctors use a special chemical to seal off the bleeding and ‘freeze’ the blood vessel.
-Doctors usually use a local anaesthetic for this procedure.
+Doctors usually use a local anaesthetic before this procedure.
+The anaesthetic might be sprayed into your child’s nose or placed using a dressing.

 After your child has had a nosebleed, discourage your child from picking or blowing their nose.

-Sometimes a doctor will recommend that your child uses a saline nasal spray or lubricating ointment to help with dryness.
-The doctor might also recommend using an antibiotic ointment, which you’ll need to put up your child’s nose.
+Sometimes a doctor will recommend that your child uses a saline nasal spray or a lubricating or moisturising ointment to help with dryness.
+The doctor might also recommend using an antibiotic ointment.
+To apply these treatments, follow the instructions on the pack, or ask the GP or pharmacist.

-If your child’s nose is dry, you can gently rub some vaseline on the inside of your child’s nostrils each day for up to a week.
+If your child’s nose is dry, you can gently rub saline gel on the inside of your child’s nostrils each day for up to a week.
+You can buy saline gel over the counter at a pharmacy.